cno-opa/stat-template/README.md

-# STAT program template
+# Quality of Life STAT

-The basics for scripting a STAT program presentation